-Mr Ronan Treacy graduated medicine at University of Birmingham in 1983.
+Mr Ronan Treacy graduated medicine at the University of Birmingham in 1983.
 He was appointed as Consultant at the famous Royal Orthopaedic Hospital in 1994 specialising in hip replacement surgery.
 He is especially well known for his pioneering work with Mr Derek McMinn when they developed, what is known as the "Birmingham Hip Replacement" which transformed the hip replacement procedure.

 Mr Treacy is vastly experienced and currently performs hundreds of hip resurfacings per year, in addition to other hip and knee procedures.
 He regularly gives lectures across the world discussing his vast experience in the treatment of the 'active patient' population.
 He is also particularly interested in young adults suffering from hip problems.